 However, following the third Bitcoin halving, reports show that the network has experienced transaction delays.
 Additionally, it shows that difficulty decreased from 16.1 trillion to 15.14 trillion as the network adjusted to accommodate new miner specifications.
 Thus, the network is balancing itself out through a difficulty adjustment to amend miners that have exited the global hashrate.

 Since 2008, there have been a total of three Bitcoin halvings each taking place every four years.
 The first halving took place in 2012, followed by 2016 and ultimately 2020.
 Each halving occurs at block 210,000 blocks.
 While block times are pre-determined by the network's code, the physical time varies based on factors such as difficulty drops, total network hashrate, and miner fallouts, which influence average block completion time.

 In July 2021 after the Chinese miner exodus, the average block time hit the lowest level since 2019.
 As a result, the average Bitcoin block time on a 168-hour moving average increased from 10 minutes to 19:28 minutes, nearly doubling.
-Moreover, previous halving's have shown that average block times increase from 600 seconds on average to 800 seconds as the network adjusts the mining difficulty.
+Moreover, previous halving's has shown that average block times increase from 600 seconds on average to 800 seconds as the network adjusts the mining difficulty.
 Thus, halving times have a margin of error and influence future halving times.